uknowaguy/my-gatsby-blog/content/blog/love-thy-neighbor/index.md

 - **The Elderly.** We all come from someone who came from someone.
 Let's not share this virus with them.
 Stay at home if you can.
 Follow the **FIVE STEPS**.
 - **Our country's infrastructure.** The ***Boomers*** of our country know how to fix and maintain our infrastructure.
 We need them healthy to continue passing down their knowledge.
 - **Flushing.** All the wipes and TP you felt the need to hoard *can* and *will* cause issues that no one wants to deal with.
 Unless you're a plumber or have plumbing tools, you're going to have a hard time fixing those clogged pipes.
 Throw your used wipes and tampons away.
 There's no need in making our situation worse.
 - **DYOR.** ***Do your own research.*** This means verifying the memes from your favorite social app before you share, unless it's funny.
-Maybe adding a good sense of humor will get us through tough times... keep those funny memes coming 😁.
+Maybe adding a good sense of humor will get us through the tough times... keep those funny memes coming 😁.
 - **Remain Calm.** Now is a great time to practice self-control and self-reliance.
 This is a major contributor to our current epidemic.
 As a society, we've been programmed to rely on others for our basic needs.
 How about taking advantage of this time and learn something new?

 ***Conclusion***